NHS misses targets in England to tackle care backlogs

 NHS England said huge progress had been made, particularly on routine care.

-By the end of March, just over 10,700 were waiting that long - but NHS England said around 4,000 of them were complex cases or patients who had been offered treatment but had chosen to wait.
+By the end of March, just over 10,700 were waiting that long - but NHS England said about 4,000 of them were complex cases or patients who had been offered treatment but had chosen to wait.

-Half of the long waiters were concentrated in 10 NHS trusts.
+Half of the people were concentrated in 10 NHS trusts.

-Overall, there are now more than 7 million people on a hospital waiting list, which is nearly 3 million higher than it was before the pandemic started.
+Overall, there are now more than seven million people on a hospital waiting list, which is nearly three million higher than it was before the pandemic started.

-Ministers have warned it could be next spring before the number starts falling.
+Ministers have warned it could be next spring before the numbers start falling.

 'The wait was enormously stressful'